Why the financial industry would lose billions, per year

 But who should be “undermined”?

-Or should it be the millions of Canadians struggling near insolvency and needlessly investing with low returns towards retirement?
+• Or should it be the millions of Canadians struggling near insolvency?
+The 99% are now needlessly investing towards retirement, achieving the low returns that the financial industry can give them?

 The financial industry should share more profit with non-financial industries